GMOD/jbrowse-components/website/docs/quickstart_admin.md

 toplevel: true
 ---

-JBrowse 2 offsers a "graphical configuration editor" called the `admin-server` that let's you add genome assemblies, tracks, and edit their configs in the web browser
+JBrowse 2 offers a "graphical configuration editor" called the `admin-server` that let's you add genome assemblies, tracks, and edit their configs in the web browser